briandfoy/briandfoy.github.io/_posts/2020-04-04-satanic-panic.md

 * 1990 - [Don’t Make Me Go Back, Mommy: A Child’s Book About Satanic Ritual Abuse](http://awfullibrarybooks.net/satan-for-kids/), Multnomah Press
 * October 1989 - preliminary report of an investigation by Supervisory Special Agent Ken Lanning from the FBI Behavioral Science Unit at Quantico
 * July 1989 - "Cook Report: The Devil's Work"
-* 1989 - Sally Jesse Raphael has two shows on SRA
+* 1989 - Sally Jesse Raphael has two shows on satanic ritual abuse
 * 1989 - Oprah Winfrey hosts Laurel Rose Willson and Michelle Smith on her show
 * 1989 - *Unlocking the Secrets of Your Childhood Mind*
 * 1989 - *Hell's Bells: The Dangers of Rock 'N' Roll* - documentary film by Eric Holmberg